TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/introduction.rst

    for Python, Java for Jython.
-Typically contained in a single dynamically loadable pre-compiled file, e.g. a shared object (:file:`.so`) file for Python extensions on Unix, a DLL (given the :file:`.pyd` extension) for Python extensions on Windows, or a Java class file for Jython extensions.
+Typically contained in a single dynamically loadable pre-compiled file, e.g. a shared object (:file:`.so`) file for Python extensions on Unix, a DLL (given the :file:`.pyd` extension) for Python extensions on Windows, or a Java kundi file for Jython extensions.
 (Note that currently, the Distutils only handles C/C++ extensions for Python.)

 package
-   a module that contains other modules; typically contained in a directory in the filesystem and distinguished from other directories by the presence of a file :file:`__init__.py`.
+   a module that contains other modules; typically contained in a directory in the filesystem and distinguished kutoka other directories by the presence of a file :file:`__init__.py`.

 root package